 Steel-cut oatmeal is a healthier alternative to cereal.
 It’s also a smart swap for other processed foods like breakfast bars, and baked goods.
 Steel-cut oats are rich in fiber, antioxidants, vitamins, and minerals.
-Lastly, add berries and cinnamon to give your oats an antioxidant boost!
+Add berries and cinnamon to give your oats an antioxidant boost!

 4. Yogurt —> Kefir

 Ready to pack in probiotics AND take your diet to the next level?
 Swap yogurt for kefir.
-Kefir is fermented milk.
-It’s like a drinkable version of yogurt, but it’s a better source of probiotics.
-Yogurt only has about 2-5 strains of beneficial flora.
-This only temporarily impacts gut health.
+Kefir is fermented milk that’s like a drinkable version of yogurt with more probiotics.
+Yogurt only has about 2-5 strains of beneficial flora that only temporarily impacts gut health.
 In contrast, kefir has about 30 strains of beneficial flora and yeast.
-These cultures work together to repopulate the good flora in your gut.
-And they destroy bad flora and harmful yeasts.
+These cultures work together to repopulate the good flora in your gut and they destroy bad flora and harmful yeasts.
 For a dairy-free option, try coconut kefir!

 Great GRAIN Options